michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 -  Social Security Numbers (or Tax IDs), see ITIN in SPECIAL SITUATION section if no SSN
 -  Relationship (the dependent is your Son/Daughter/Dad/Mom/...?)

-### Bank information for tax refund or payment only (I do _not_ use it for the filing fee, for new clients or returning clients with changed info)
+### Bank information for tax refund or payment only.

+I do _not_ use it for the filing fee or any other purposes, for new clients or returning clients with changed info.

 - Bank name
 - Bank routing number (as appeared on your checkbook if you use a checking account)
 - Your account number (as appeared on your checkbook if you use a checking account)
 - Your account type (Checking or Savings)
-- Account holder(s) /* If filing separately, the spouse who files for the return must have their name on the account. */
+- Account holder(s)

 ### Virtual currency question